jeka-kiselyov/fastify-mongoose-api/README.md

     // disable the Put completely
     throw new Error('PUT is disabled for this route');
   };
+  schema.methods.apiDelete = async function(request) {
+    // disable the Put completely
+    throw new Error('DELETE is disabled for this route');
+  };
 ```

-would disable the PUT method for model's API route, returing status of 500 with error message.
+would disable the PUT and DELETE methods for model's API route, returing status of 500 with error message.

 You can also define any custom logic based on request's object (auth, user access levels etc) or data itself (disabling some fields upading etc):